Information for users of natural burial grounds

 2. Location (including directions or a map on how to locate the cemetery and details of any public transport links) - Locations Page

 3. Site Owner (including information on whether the site is freehold or leasehold.
-If the latter also state how long the lease runs for) - Freeholder: Janet Cross, Leaseholder: Native Woodland Ltd, Lease term 99 years from 2013.
+If the latter also state how long the lease runs for) - Leaseholder: Native Woodland Ltd, Lease term 99 years from commencement.

 4. Site Operator (including contact details) - Native Woodland Ltd, 26 Agincourt Square, Monmouth, NP25 3BT; tel 01600 716438